KirbyDream/APi_project/README.md

 Our dataset does not include mobile platform.

      * Dataset fields and data types are:
- - Rank - Ranking of overall sales, integer.
+ - Rank - Ranking of overall sales.
  - Name - The games name.
- - Platform - Platform of the games release (i.e. PC,Wii,PS2 etc.), object.
+ - Platform - Platform of the games release (i.e. PC,Wii,PS2 etc.).
- - Year - Year of the game's release, float.
+ - Year - Year of the game's release.
  - Genre - Genre of the game ,object.
  - Publisher - Publisher of the game, object.
- - NA_Sales - Sales in North America (in millions), float.
+ - NA_Sales - Sales in North America (in millions).
- - EU_Sales - Sales in Europe (in millions), float.
+ - EU_Sales - Sales in Europe (in millions).
- - JP_Sales - Sales in Japan (in millions), float.
+ - JP_Sales - Sales in Japan (in millions).
- - Other_Sales - Sales in the rest of the world (in millions), float.
+ - Other_Sales - Sales in the rest of the world (in millions).
- - Global_Sales - Total worldwide sales, float.
+ - Global_Sales - Total worldwide sales.

 ## 2.Analysis and visualization